It’s time to throw away your listing of lifestyles desires

 Share

-I came throughout the abbreviation FOMOMG for the first time this weekend.
+I came across the abbreviation FOMOMG for the first time this weekend.
 Coined with the aid of the model, designer, and author Leomie Anderson, FOMOMG (Fear of Missing Out on My Goals) displays her feeling that she is jogging out of time to perform her dreams.

 Taxi for the robots!